 Hidden Gems of Oise

-There are plenty of picturesque towns and villages to discover in Oise, such as Gerberoy, which is widely regarded as one of the most beautiful villages in France.
-Others of note nearby are Lachapelle and Songeons, whilst a little further south are the quaint historic settlements of Chaumont-en-Vexin, Reilly and Montjavoult.
-Weekly markets in these traditional communities are the perfect place to stock up on locally produced fruit and vegetables, Picardy cheeses and cakes with Chantilly cream.
+There are numerous picturesque towns and villages to discover in Oise, including Gerberoy, which is widely regarded as one of the most beautiful villages in France.
+Others of note nearby are Lachapelle and Songeons, while a little further south are the quaint historic settlements of Chaumont-en-Vexin, Reilly, and Montjavoult.
+Weekly markets in these traditional communities are the perfect place to stock up on locally produced fruit and vegetables, as well as Picardy cheeses and cakes with Chantilly cream.

 - Main City/Prefecture: Beauvais